CURLINFO_SCHEME(3) Introduction to Library Functions CURLINFO_SCHEME(3)

 NAME

-CURLINFO_SCHEME - get the URL scheme (sometimes called protocol) used
+CURLINFO_SCHEME - URL scheme used in transfer

 SYNOPSIS